trynova/nova/nova_vm/src/heap/README.md

 in its "business" side but we do not need to keep its property key-value pairs close at hand.

-So we put object base heap data one after the other somewhere.
+So we put ordinary object data in a vector of their own.
 We could refer to these by pointer but that takes 8 bytes of memory and Rust doesn't particularly like raw pointers, nor does it like `&'static` references.
 So direct references are not a good idea.
 If we use heap vectors we can instead use indexes into these vectors!
 A vector is `usize` indexed but a JS engine will never run into 4 billion objects or numbers or strings.
 A `u32` index is thus sufficient.

 It then makes sense to put other heap data in vectors as well.
 So we have